dragonmux/rSON/README.md

  *	`JSONString &asStringRef()`
  *	`JSONArray *asArray()` and `JSONArray &asArrayRef()`
  *	`JSONObject *asObject()` and `JSONObject &asObjectRef()`

 The last three sets of functions are the odd ones out in that they convert between rSON types rather than directly to C++ types for use directly in your programs.
-This is done to allow rSON to provide a nicer interface as JSONArray and JSONObject implement various operator overrides to allow transparent lookup of JSONAtom's held by each via either numerical index (JSONArray) or associative style string index (JSONObject)
+This is done to allow rSON to provide a nicer interface as JSONArray and JSONObject implement various operator overrides to allow transparent lookup of JSONAtom's held by each via either numerical index (JSONArray) or associative style string index (JSONObject).
-This is also done to allow direct access to a JSONString object for std::string-like use
+This is also done to allow direct access to a JSONString object for std::string-like use.

-The JSONAtom also fully supports indexing if the real type it represents would also - so for JSONArray and JSONObject nodes, no manual conversion is required for indexing into complex trees (as of 0.1.0)
+The JSONAtom also fully supports indexing if the real type it represents would also - so for JSONArray and JSONObject nodes, no manual conversion is required for indexing into complex trees (as of 0.1.0).
 This further allows elegant code through rSON in user programs.

 rSON attempts (and I hope succeeds) to provide a fully Associative Array style interface to JSONObject.
 I have to implement `->get()` methods though for when this is too bulky or doesn't fit nicely when using rSON.